serverless/serverless/docs/configuration-validation.md

 **Note**: In a warning mode (with `configValidationMode: warn` set in configuration) Framework commands are not blocked in any way, e.g. `sls deploy` will still attempt to deploy the service normally (still depending on the source of the warning, success of a deployment may vary)

 If you find this functionality problematic, you may also turn it off with `configValidationMode: off` setting.

+Default value for the `configValidationMode` is `warn`.
+Accepted values are:
+* `error` - fatal error, deployment will fail.
+* `warn` - logged to the output and deployment will not fail due to an error.
+* `off` - nothing will be looged to the output and deployment will not fail due to an error.